Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How does a (re)insurer’s insolvency affect insureds and the (re)insurer’s obligations to insureds?

-However, limitations to the precedence of insurance claims do apply in certain circumstances including those where the assets (which do not represent the technical provisions) are insufficient to meet the expenses arising out of the winding-up proceedings, and also in relation to rights in rem of third parties, rights based on reservation of title and certain creditors’ rights to demand set-off where certain conditions apply to the asset(s).
+However, limitations to the precedence of insurance claims apply in certain circumstances including those where the assets (which do not represent the technical provisions) are insufficient to meet the expenses arising out of the winding-up proceedings, and also in relation to rights in rem of third parties, rights based on reservation of title and certain creditors’ rights to demand set-off where certain conditions apply to the asset(s).

 Are there any compulsory or preferred venues for insurance litigation in your jurisdiction?